bcperth01/blogV1/readme.md

 9. **(Done)** Remove sanitiseHTML attribute from the model - ie no longer to be in the Mongo table Instead calculate it on the fly for the "show" template.
 10. Add a `publish` status/workflow so that only published blogs can be seen by visitors
-11. Make sure it has appropiate SEO elements
+11. Make sure it has appropriate SEO elements
 12. **(Done)** Remove the "validate" middleware from the model and create the slug and sanitisedHtml in the route as needed.
     **(Done)** Remove the middleware implementation of the save function for both new and update API's - it was hard to understand
 13. **(Done)** Split the screen when displaying the edit template to allow a preview of the markup being entered